rifaat-shekh-yusef/draft-yusef-oauth-nested-jwt/draft-yusef-oauth-nested-jwt.md

 --- abstract

 This specification defines a mechanism for embedding tokens into a JWT token.
-The JWT token and the embedded tokens are issued by different issuers.
+The JWT token and the embedded tokens are issued by one or more issuers.

 --- middle